yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 ### Todo: add comments/clarifications.
-The pre-calculated mappings needs further exaplaination.
+The pre-calculated mapping needs further exaplaination.

 ## Questions:
 ### (1) Where to find the Multi-Scale version?